os-js/OS.js-xpra/README.md

 xpra --no-daemon --bind-tcp=127.0.0.1:10000 --start=firefox --html=on start :2
 ```

-If you want audio, add the `--speaker=on` argument.
-Only standard mediasource via opus+mka has been tested, so this might not work properly.
-You have been warned :)
+Sound support has been added, but might not work for all codecs.
+Please report to me if you have any issues or strange errors.

 ## Working